What are the most common household toxins for pets?

 Plants toxic to pets

 Plants found in flower beds, vegetable gardens, and indoor planters and arrangements can be toxic to pets.
-Cats, who particularly like to munch on greenery, are sensitive to many plant types, but dogs can also be at risk.
+Cats, who particularly like to munch on greenery, are sensitive to many plant types, but dogs also can be at risk.
 A complete list of toxic and nontoxic plants can be found on ASPCA’s website, but the most common toxic plants include:

 - Autumn crocus